Error-404-NotFound/RISC-V-SIMULATOR/README.md

 * Latency of instructions: Instructions such as "mul" will have a latency of 3 in EX stage, which is handled.
 * (Note): The ecall statements as well as stall count for Data Forwarding case is inaccurate, so please note it.

+#### Phase-3
+* Simulation of a Cache: A simple cache with predefined size, number of blocks and associativity has been implemented.
+* Implementation of Replacement Policies: Replacement Policies such as LRU(Least Recently Used) and LFU(Least Frequently Used) have been implemented.
+* Calculation of Misses and Hits: The corresponding Misses and Hits by the cache corresonding to the policies have been calculated.
+* Incorporation of Instructions and Data: The cache is designed to handle both instructions as well as the data corresponding to all memory accesses  in the program.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>